dangnelson/WATERBEAR-Shed/01 Foundation/Foundation.md

 Wait a day and remove the *Cardboard Concrete Form Tubes* from around the piers.
 Backfill with *Compactable Fill* and tamp using the *Digging Bar*.

+### Cutting Lumber

+To safely cut lumber, create 2 sawhorses using 45 *2x4x8s* cut into eight 3 foot sections and inserted into 4 *Sawhorse Brackets*.
+Always wear *Work Gloves* and *Safety Glasses* when using electrically powered equipment.

 ### Cut & Insert Piers

 Mark the *Treated 4x4x8s* to size using a *Carpenter's Pencil* and *Square* then cut using a *Battery Powered Hand-held Circular Saw* and insert them into the *Galvanized Post Bases*.
 Drill the bolt holes out using a *Battery Powered Drill* and a *1/2" diameter 6" long brad point bit*.
 Insert the *1/2" x 6" Galvanized Carriage Bolts* and tighten the *1/2" Galvanized Washers* and *1/2" Galvanized Nuts* with a *1/2" Socket Wrench*.